R. M. Veerappan: Tamil Nadu Legislative Council elections

+Tamil Nadu Legislative Assembly Elections Contested

 Literary and social service activities

-He is the founder and President of Kamban Kazhagam and Azhvargal Aaiyvu Maiyam.
-He also runs an education trust which funds the education of the oppressed.
+He was the founder and President of Kamban Kazhagam and Azhvargal Aaiyvu Maiyam.
+He also ran an education trust which funds the education of the oppressed.

-Family life
+Personal life and death

-R.M.V married Thirumathi Rajammal on 12 March 1956, in Thiruparangundram.
+Veerappan married Thirumathi Rajammal on 12 March 1956, in Thiruparangundram.
 The wedding was conducted in the Tamil tradition under Arignar Anna.
 They have 3 daughters and 3 sons.
 The eldest daughter, Thirumathi Selvi, married T. G. Thyagarajan of Sathya Jyothi Films, son of Thiru.
 Venus Govindarajan of Venus Pictures.

+R. M. Veerappan died on 9 April 2024, at the age of 97.